Manmadha Leelai (2022 film): Plot

 The film is shown in a nonlinear narrative, showing the life of Sathya in two different stages: 2010 and 2020.
 In 2010, Sathya is a rich and spoiled college-going student, who is always into chatting and dating women online.
 He is shown to be chatting with a woman named Poorni and is planning to meet her soon.
 In 2020, Sathya is a successful entrepreneur, owning a chain of fashion outlets.
 He is happily married to Anu and has a daughter.
 He is keen on expanding his business and plans to open an outlet in Dubai.

 In 2010, Sathya convinces Poorni to meet up, and they agree to meet in Poorni's house, when her father is away on a business trip.
 On Poorni's request, Sathya buys her a few bottles of beer.
 Soon, things start developing between them, and they end up having sex.

 In 2020, one day, Anu and their daughter are off to Anu's parents' home, leaving Sathya alone at home.
-He is visited by Leela, an attractive woman who had mistakenly knocked his door for someone else.
+He is visited by Leela, an attractive woman who had mistakenly knocked on his door for someone else.
 Since it is raining outside, Sathya offers her to come in, and they share a drink.
 Attracted by her beauty, Sathya woos her, and they end up having sex.
 The next morning, while still in bed, Anu suddenly comes back home and is outside the door, knocking.
 Similarly, in 2010, the next morning, while still in bed, Poorni's father suddenly comes back home and is outside the door, knocking.
 Sathya is caught in a helpless situation and is desperately looking for an escape.

-Somehow, Sathya manages Anu, while Leela hides underneath the bed and Anu goes back to her parents' house, as she came to take some things.
+Somehow, Sathya manages Anu, while Leela hides underneath the bed and Anu goes back to her parents' house, as she had come to take some things.
 While going back, she makes Sathya feel that she always loves him, and Sathya starts to feel guilty for his actions.
 He immediately asks Leela to leave.
-Leela is upset that Sathya used her for a one-night stand and pleads him to let her stay.
+Leela is upset that Sathya used her for a one-night stand and pleads with him to let her stay.

 In 2010, Sathya somehow manages to escape from being seen by Poorni's father, and hides in the store room.
-There, shockingly, he finds a few photographs that reveal Poorni was lying the whole time about her father, and that the man knocking the door is indeed her husband Mohan, not her father, as Poorni told him.
-While trying to escape, Sathya is caught.
-Mohan knocks him out by smashing a bottle on his head.
+There, he finds a few photographs that reveal Poorni was lying the whole time, and the man knocking the door is her husband Mohan, not her father.
+While trying to escape, Sathya is knocked down by Mohan.

-In 2020, Sathya finds out that Leela has no plans to leave and she had indeed planned everything that happened last night and recorded it all using a small camera, with the idea of blackmailing Sathya into laundering money from him.
-Leela is shown to be working along with Madan, her associate, who enters the home and knocks him out.
+In 2020, Sathya learns that Leela has no plans to leave and she had indeed planned everything that happened last night and recorded it all, to blackmail Sathya.
+Leela's associate Madan enters the home and knocks him out.